'Justice System Has Failed Here': Scott Peterson's Sister-In-Law Says She Has Evidence That Could Exonerate Him

 While prosecutors say the timeline doesn’t make sense, police have said the burglary happened two days after Laci disappeared.
 Still, there are new questions in an old case that continues to capture headlines.

-So far, authorities have not commented on Janey Peterson’s claims.MORE NEWS: Driver Charged With 5th DUI After Crash Injures Man In West Sacramento
+So far, authorities have not commented on Janey Peterson’s claims.MORE NEWS: Crews Battle Strong Winds During Fire Fight At Florin Perkins Dump

 You may remember Scott Peterson’s death sentence was overturned last summer, meaning he will get a new sentencing trial.
 Two hearings in the case are set for June.